v1lton/agroforestry_vis/README.md

 ### Database

-PostgreSQL is used as the database and runs in a separate container.
-The database configuration is managed through `config/database.yml` and environment variables.
+PostgreSQL 14 runs in a separate container with the following configuration:
+- Host: database
+- Port: 5432
+- Default user: postgres
+- Password: password (configured in .env.development)

+The database data is persisted in a Docker volume named `postgres_data`.

 ### Testing